 Provide simple and default implementations of the core execution interfaces that can be used 'out of the box'.

 Easy to configure, customize, and extend services, by leveraging the spring framework in all layers.

 All existing core services should be easy to replace or extend, without any impact to the infrastructure layer.

 Provide a simple deployment model, with the architecture JARs completely separate from the application, built using Maven.

 Spring Batch is designed with extensibility and a diverse group of end users in mind.
-The figure below shows a sketch of the layered architecture that supports the extensibility and ease of use for end-user developers.
+The figure below shows the layered architecture that supports the extensibility and ease of use for end-user developers.

-This layered architecture highlights three major high level
+This layered architecture highlights three major high-level components: Application,

-launch and control a batch job.
-It includes things such as a
+necessary to launch and control a batch job.
+It includes implementations for

-The following are a number of key principles, guidelines, and general considerations to take into consideration when building a batch solution.
+The following key principles, guidelines, and general considerations should be considered when building a batch solution.

 Simplify as much as possible and avoid building complex logical structures in single batch applications.